graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 involving one instance of a nullable `@skip(if: $var)` only two Aether's would be required to represent all states of `$var` (one for {true}; and one for {false}, {null} and undefined) rather than 4.

-NewAether(schema, document, operationName, variables, context, rootValue):
+NewAether(schema, document, operationName, variableValues, context, rootValue):

 - Let {aether} be an empty object.
 - Let {aether}.{schema} be {schema}.